Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 ### Cloudinary

+What is the purpose of Cloudinary?

+* Cloudinary is an end-to-end image- and video-management solution for websites and mobile apps, covering everything from image and video uploads, storage, manipulations, optimizations to delivery.

+* Cloudinary Media DB is a service that allows you to store media files in the cloud.

+* Cloudinary is used by 1 million web and mobile application developers at more than 8,000 companies including Condé Nast, Dropbox, Forbes, Outbrain, Taboola and Answers.com.
+Inc. Magazine has called Cloudinary the "gold standard" of image management on the web.

-   * create your account with cloudinary first and follow these steps for storing your [media files](https://cloudinary.com/documentation/how_to_integrate_cloudinary).
+* create your account with cloudinary first and follow these steps for storing your [media and static files.](https://cloudinary.com/documentation/how_to_integrate_cloudinary)

 * [favicon.io](https://favicon.io/) was used to generate the browser icon, then the image was saved and uploaded to cloudinary.
+___

+## SEO

 ___

 ## Testing